nikli2507/Cloud-Computing-Prometheus-Grafana/README.md

 # Cloud-Computing-Prometheus-Grafana

+## Explanation
+### Prometheus
+Prometheus is an infrastructure monitoring and alerting solution that monitors http applications by letting them expose metricts on a "/metrics" route which it then scrapes.

+### Grafana
+Grafana is an application that allows us to visualize our data and to add a nice UI for other functionality.
+In our case it has a UI for creating and managing alerts.

+### Prometheus Exporter
+The exporter is an application that is positioned between prometheus and the application we want to monitor.
+It created metrics and exposes them to prometheus on the "/metrics" route.
+This allows us to monitor applications without manually exposing metrics in the application itself.
+In our case the exporter is simply a MQTT client that gets its metrics over normal MQTT operations and then exposes them to prometheus.

+### Prometheus Stack
+The prometheus stack is simply a packed version of all the things we need.
+It contains the operator, which in turn contains all things prometheus, the grafana dashboard and a lot of configuration files and scripts that are needed to deploy a fully functional prometheus-grafana stack onto a kubernetes cluster.

 ## Installation

 Create a kubernetes cluster in a cloud environment or locally (e.g. with minikube) and connect it with kubectl.